OSGeo/OSGeoLive-doc/en/overview/eoxserver_overview.rst

 Core Features
 --------------------------------------------------------------------------------

+* Filter, view, subset, and download EO data by users
+* Register and provide online EO data by data providers
+* Web based and command line administration interface
+* Registration of existing raster data archives
+* Publish data via Open Geospatial Consortium (OGC) standards:

 ..
-Comment:
-  Is the following bullet point correct?
-..
-End Comment
-* Upload, search, filter, view and download EO data.
-* Web based and command line administration interface.
-* Registration of existing raster data archives.
-* Publish data via Web Coverage Service (WCS) standard:

-..
 Comment: You mention "core WCS support".
 Do you cover all the WCS queries?
   What is not supported?
   Am I right in implying that you cover all WCS 2.0 functionality, as well as some extra queries not in the standard yet?
 ..
 End Comment

-  * WCS 1.0, 1.1 and 2.0 support

 ..
-Comment: If you cover all WCS 2.0, then no need to list each interface.
-    including: GetCapabilities, DescribeCoverage, and GetCoverage requests.
+Reply:
+  Yes, you're right and in addition WCS 2.0 is structured in a core and several extensions.
 ..
-End Comment
+End Reply

+  * Web Coverage Service (WCS) 1.0, 1.1 and 2.0 & proposed EO-WCS
+  * Web Map Service (WMS) & EO-WMS
-  * Proposed extensions to WCS including: GeoTIFF encoding, predefined projections (CRSs), scaling & interpolation, and non-referenced access.
+  * Proposed extensions to WCS including: GeoTIFF encoding, predefined projections (CRSs), scaling, and interpolation.
   * Protocols supported are KVP, XML/POST (used together with SOAP2POST Proxy to provide an XML/SOAP interface).

-* Publish using the following formats:
+* Publish using the following formats and groupings:

-  * GML AP – Coverages for RectifiedGridCoverages.
-  * 2-D EO Coverages derived from gmlcov:RectifiedGridCoverage.
+  * 2-D EO Coverages derived from gmlcov:RectifiedGridCoverage
-  * 2-D EO Coverages derived from gmlcov:ReferenceableGridCoverage.
+  * 2-D EO Coverages derived from gmlcov:ReferenceableGridCoverage
-  * Dataset Series as a collection of EO Coverages e.g. in a time series.
+  * Dataset Series as a collection of EO Coverages e.g. in a time series
-  * DescribeEOCoverageSet operation on Dataset Series and EO Coverages.
-  * Stitched Mosaic of Rectified EO Coverages including contributingFootprint.
+  * Stitched Mosaic of Rectified EO Coverages including contributingFootprint
-  * EO Metadata.

 * Coverage formats supported:

  * GeoTIFF.
  * Formats supported by the GDAL library.

-* Publishing of images through WMS and EO-WMS standard

 Implemented Standards
 --------------------------------------------------------------------------------